stephenieorr0423/battery_test_manual/Charge Cycling Test User Manual.typ

 Thermocouples or IR Camera : The purpose of this is to give surface temperature monitoring at multiple battery locations

+Pressure/Displacement Sensors : The purpose of this is to detect swelling or venting

+Thermal Containment Chamber : This device is used for safe observation of thermal events.

+== Over charge/discharge Procedure
+- Record the batteries serial number and battery cells serial number.
+- Overcharge a fully charged battery pack with protective circuit board to a total voltage of 9V with a 1.0C current until the test is stopped due to a high resistance caused by MOSFET activation or a maximum of 6 hours.
+NOTE: MOSFET is a semiconductor device used to switch or amplify electronic signals.
+This device provides isolation by preventing the direct flow of charges on the gate to the conducting channel.

+- Record the voltage at which the MOSFET switch activates in the log sheet.
+- Record current, voltage and temperature for all the tests.

+(Similarly an over-discharge test is run to characterize and confirm the over-discharge protection device in the battery.)
+- Record battery serial number and battery cells serial number.
+- Over-discharge a battery pack with protective circuit board with a 3.0 C current to 0 A. The safety MOSFET should have activated by this point.
+- Report the voltage at which the safety MOSFET activates in the log.
+- Record current, voltage and temperature for all the tests.
+The internal circuit board should prevent the battery pack from going into a reversal condition.
 = Procedure
 == Set up
 Connect the battery leads to the test station.
 Like the multimeter, connect the red lead to the positive lead and the black lead to the negative lead.
 Attach a thermocouple to monitor battery surface temperature.
 A thermocouple is a sensor that measures temperature.
 It consists of two different types of metals joined together at one end.
 When the combination end of it is heated there is a current that flows through the thermoelectric circuit.
 After that, configure the parameters on the analyzer.
 The necassary parameters are listed below.